Dragon-Forge-NEXUS/Blog/src/posts/blog/code-release-info.md

 Altie
 Head Dragon, DragonForgeNEXUS
-[^1]: This NPM Package is technically mine (Altie), but will be worked on by DragonForgeCode.
+[^1]: This NPM Package is open source and technically owned by me (Altie), but will be worked on by DragonForgeCode.
 [^2]: We are not affiliated with [Cloudflare®](https://www.cloudflare.com).